-- ❖ In the pillar Controversial Behaviour & Business Involvement we analyse potentially existing controversial behaviour and conflicts as well as involvements in and exposure to controversial business sectors and activities.
-The measure relies on the data and analysis frameworks of two of our external ESG data providers, which are complemented with our own research as well as potential adjustments in case of productive engagement activities. - ❖ The pillar Carbon Assessment quantifies and evaluates a company's CO2 impact as well as possibly existing countermeasures such as carbon reduction initiatives.
+- ★ In the pillar Controversial Behaviour & Business Involvement we analyse (potentially) existing controversial behaviour and conflicts as well as involvements in and exposure to controversial business sectors and activities.
+The measure relies on the data and analysis frameworks of two of our external ESG data providers, which are complemented with our own research as well as potential adjustments in case of productive engagement activities. - ✤ The pillar Carbon Assessment quantifies and evaluates a company's CO2 impact as well as possibly existing counter measures such as carbon reduction initiatives.
 We rely on data from our external data provider and use publicly available company information.
-The specified framework for this measure accounts for benchmark comparisons and sector-specific CO2 levels. - ❖ The pillar Lack of Transparency & Dialogue assesses the overall level of company transparency regarding ESG and impact data as well as openness to dialogue in the context of engagement activities.
+The specified framework for this measure sets a threshold for maximum carbon intensity, accounts for benchmark comparisons and sector-specific CO2 levels. - ✤ The pillar Lack of Transparency & Dialogue assesses the overall level of company transparency regarding ESG and impact data as well as openness to dialogue in the context of engagement activities.